 The GWCSA supports a sustainable, certified-organic farm.
-The CSA facilitates distribution of vegetables, fruit, eggs, cheese, meat, and flowers from Garden of Eve Farm of Riverhead, NY and other local farms to CSA members.
+The CSA facilitates distribution of vegetables, fruit, eggs, and various grocery add-on options from Garden of Eve Farm of Riverhead, NY and other local farms to CSA members.
 The Farm sets the CSA share prices and the share amounts and contents.
 The CSA coordinates member signup and payments to the Farm, and oversees the distribution of goods we are given by the Farm to our members.
 The CSA is an independent organization, separate from the Farm.

-An initial payment plus a separate administrative fee ($22) is due at signup.
-To receive early bird prices as a returning member, the coupon must be used by April 17, 2017.
-All balances must be paid in full by June 1.
-If paying by paper check, please make checks payable to Garden of Eve Farm and send them to GWCSA, 223 Bedford Ave #150, Brooklyn, NY 11211.
-Shares may not be picked up until balances are paid in full and late payments are subject to a $20 fee.
-Those who have not paid in full by July 17th cannot participate and will forfeit all deposits.
+An initial payment plus a separate administrative fee is due at registration.
+All balances must be paid in full at sign-up or with an installment plan.
+If paying by paper check, please make checks payable to Garden of Eve Farm and send them to GWCSA, 197 Ellery St #1, Brooklyn, NY 11206.
+Shares may not be picked up until balances are paid in full or a payment plan is in place.
+Late payments are subject to a $20 fee.
+Those who have not paid in full or have a payment plan in good standing after 2 weeks of the start date or signup date, whichever is later, may not participate in the season and will forfeit all deposits.
 The CSA reserves the right to refuse membership to any member.

 2. Refunds & Ending Membership Mid-Season

-The GWCSA does not refund payments after the June 1 final payment deadline for any reason.
+The GWCSA does not refund payments after the season start deadline for any reason.

 The CSA model relies on payments made in advance of the distribution season in order to fund and sustain farm production during their slower months.
 The premise of this system entails committing, in advance, to full participation and support through pre-season payments.
-Therefore, if a member finds, for any reason, that he or she is unable or unwilling to maintain membership in the GWCSA after the season start date of June 1, he or she will not receive a refund.
-Said members are encouraged to sell their remaining share(s), at the pro-rated price, to a friend interested in joining, or fellow member who wanting to add to their existing share.
-The GWCSA will also assist, as we are able, by contacting our wait list and putting any interested prospective members in touch directly with the current member to make private arrangements for selling of said share(s).
+Therefore, if a member finds, for any reason, that she is unable or unwilling to maintain membership in the GWCSA after the season start date, she will not receive a refund.
+Said members are encouraged to sell their remaining share(s), at the pro-rated price, to a friend or fellow member who may want to add to their existing share.
+The GWCSA will assist, as we are able, by contacting our wait list and putting any interested prospective members in touch directly with the current member to make private arrangements for selling of said share(s).

 3. Mandatory Work Shift